Fingel/pedaldrivenprogramming.com/_posts/2013-09-30-goodbye-wordpress.markdown

 {% endhighlight %}

 This post was written in a text editor.
-It will be published to my vpn with a `git push deploy master`. _Cool_.
+It will be published to my vps with a `git push deploy master`. _Cool_.